Oskars Dankers: Biography

 In September 1944 he and his family left Latvia for Germany, where he was interned in 1945 by the United States forces.
 He was the subject of suspicions because of his posts in German occupation institutions, however, there was no evidence of war crimes.
-Subsequent to his release he lived in an UNRRA displaced persons camp in Germany.
+After his release in 1947, he lived in an UNRRA displaced persons camp in Germany.
 In the 1950s, Dankers lost his eyesight.
 In 1957, he moved – this time to United States – where he published two books about his life.
 He died in Grand Rapids, Michigan on April 11, 1965.